Facing Cold Weather When You Have Eczema

 1. Use a Humidifier

 Turning the furnace or heaters on will start to dry out the air in your home.
 When your home is dry, your skin will dry out too which is a major trigger for eczema.
 A good humidifier can help to balance the problem.
 It’s a great idea to run a humidifier at night in your bedroom, and in other rooms where you spend a lot of time.
+Here is a great article on choosing a humidifier when you have eczema.

 2. Take Care of your Hands